 How might we test reusable containers in place of cardboard boxes as an alternative packing system?

-At Bellhops, we explored the potential of introducing a novelty aspect to the moving experience through a new packing alternative.
+At Bellhop, we explored the potential of introducing a novelty aspect to the moving experience through a new packing alternative.
 Instead of purchasing overpriced, wasteful cardboard boxes, we piloted a program that enabled customers to pack in reusable IKEA FRAKTA bags (liners).
 Then, on move day, the truck would arrive equipped with plastic bins that the packed liners were transferred into.
 We called this system of making packing less painful and the moving process more efficient, “Bins & Liners.”
 I led piloting a proof of concept in 2 markets (Chattanooga and Atlanta).

 Team: operations, truck drivers, Bellhops (workforce), workforce management / training, customer success, brand art director + videographer, PR